 Winnie: The True Story of the Bear That Inspired Winnie the Pooh by Sally M. Walker – 1910s

 When Harry Colebourn saw a baby bear for sale at the train station, he knew he could care for it.
 Harry was a veterinarian.
-But he was also a soldier in training for World War I. This picture book on the story of Winnie-the-Pooh is one of the sweetest picture books I have ever read, and has fantastic pictures.
+But he was also a soldier in training for World War I. This picture book on the story of Winnie-the-Pooh is one of the sweetest picture books I have ever read.
+It also has fantastic pictures.

 Anna and Solomon by Elaine Snyder – 1920s, Immigration

-This is the cute story about the author’s grandparents.
 Young Jewish couple Solomon and Anna are madly in love.
 However, with Jewish persecution growing in Russia, he knows he must move to a better life in America.
 So he goes alone, works very hard, and pays for his beloved bride to come.
 As he waits for her to get off the boat, he is greeted by a surprise!
-I loved this beautiful picture book and I would definitely recommend it for all ages!
+I loved this beautiful picture book and I would definitely recommend it for all ages.

 Passage to Freedom by Ken Mochizuki – early 1940s, WWII